 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Elizabethton City Center neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 96.3% of all American neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Elizabethton City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Elizabethton City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 59.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Elizabethton City Center neighborhood has more Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 10.8% of this neighborhood's residents have Scots-Irish ancestry.